-- 4.12 A complaint can be defined as a situation where a member of the public, or a group, is not satisfied with the standard of a service, or the action or lack of action by the Council or a member of staff. - 4.13 All complaints will be dealt with in accordance with the corporate Complaints policy, but with the added need for translation of all incoming and outgoing correspondence on the matter, in line with the Welsh Language Scheme Editorial Policy and any other relevant translation or format issue. - 4.14 Complaints will be fully monitored by Equalities category and in which language or format they were initially made. - 4.15 Complaints can be made in writing, by telephone or via email to the Council's dedicated email address complaints@caerphilly.gov.uk.
+- 4.9 A complaint can be defined as a situation where a member of the public, or a group, is not satisfied with the standard of a service, or the action or lack of action by the Council or a member of staff. - 4.10 All complaints will be dealt with in accordance with the corporate Complaints policy, but with the added need for translation of all incoming and outgoing correspondence on the matter, in line with the Welsh Language Translation Guidance and any other relevant translation, design or format issue. - 4.11 Complaints will be fully monitored by Equalities category and in which language or format they were initially made. - 4.12 Complaints can be made in writing, by telephone or via email to the Council's dedicated email address complaints@caerphilly.gov.uk. - 4.13 Further guidance can be found in the Equalities and Welsh Language Complaints Guidance document.